--) ensuring viability;
+- ensuring viability;

 - full cost recovery (that is, how the regime mirrors the cost structure of the SP);

--) economy and efficiency; and
+- economy and efficiency; and

--) ability to pay.
+- ability to pay.

-The RIC's objective is to ensure that the form of price control chosen will provide T&TEC with the best incentives to operate efficiently while allowing for a fair level of revenue recovery from electricity customers.
+Therefore, the RIC must ensure that the form of price control will provide the SPs with the best incentives to operate efficiently while allowing for a fair level of revenue recovery from their customers.